mathiasfrohlich/vscode-LaTeXCompile/README.md

 * Added Open After Compile Feature
 * Added Configuration option
 * Changed the message display to use status bar instead of showInformationMessage

+### Version 0.3.0
+* Added Log file of error
+* Added Configuration option to show log file or not

 ## License